Creating the Intermediate CA¶

 $ export OPENSSL_CONF=./intermed-ca.cnf

+Once again, you may choose between an EC and an RSA key.
 The RSA private key of the intermediate signing certificate needs to be 3072 bits strong.
 As this is considered safe for the next 8 years (up to 2023).
-It also should be made write-protected and private and have a strong password.

 Make a new Certificate Signing Request (CSR) for the intermediate signing authority: